 Definition and Usage

-attribute specifies a standardized, machine-readable date or time for the element.
+The datetime attribute specifies a standardized, machine-readable date or time for the element.

 Basic Example